jngannon/jngannon.github.io/docs/about.markdown

 # About My Research

 My research is whatever I find interesting, and can do on my home PC.
-Read about this in the blogs section.
+Read about why I do this in the blogs section, or abour specific experiments in the research section.
+I am also writing about failed experiments in the failed/fun section of this site.

 ### Contact Me